ETO Logo

 provided_idtext (ID)The unique identifier of an input provided by the provider.
 Connects to the inputs table.

-share_providedpercentageThe provider's market share for the specified input.
+share_providedpercentageThe provider's market share for the specified input in a given year.
 This figure is generally available for countries, rather than firms, and refers in that case to the collective market share of all firms headquartered in that country.
 (In some cases, a provider country will not have a share_provided value for a particular input, reflecting limitations in the underlying dataset.)

 sequence